Research in Applied Social and Community Psychology

 While the Applied Social and Community Psychology program provides a background to work in many settings and with a variety of problems, our faculty and student interests are focused in three areas:

 This area focuses on research and action designed to address community-based issues and problems.
 Students are trained to conduct high quality field-based research and develop and implement effective intervention projects.
 Faculty and student research topics include African American youth development; community development; juvenile and adult criminal justice issues; ecological programming; gender equity; African American identity development; and culturally-based programming.
 More information about Community Psychology can be found at the Society for Community Research and Action, Division 27 of the American Psychological Association.

 Health and Well-Being

-NC State University and the Research Triangle community provide a rich environment for research and training in these three areas.
+NC State University and the Research Triangle community provide a rich environment for research and training in these areas.
 For further information on current research projects and faculty interests, visit our faculty pages and lab websites: